facebookarchive/commoner/README.md

 file is written to the cache directory with a new hash.
-If the appropriate hash file is already present in the cache directory, however, Commoner merely creates a hard link between the hash file and a file with a more meaningful name outside of the cache directory.
+If the appropriate hash file is already present in the cache directory, however, Commoner merely creates a hard link between the hash file and a file with a more meaningful name in the output directory.

 When you pass the `--watch` flag to `bin/commonize`, Commoner avoids exiting after the first build and instead watches for changes to